ShadowDraco/shop-api/README.md

 implement a fully functional, authenticated and authorized API Server using the latest coding techniques.

+### Phase 2

+Create a shopping api and 'serve' it with inquirer in the terminal with protected and unprotected routes.

 ### Links and Resources

 [Github Actions](https://github.com/ShadowDraco/shop-api-withAuth/actions)